A-Morabet/mern-ecommerce/README.md

 ## Summary

-This is a full-featured e-commerce website built with the MERN Stack (MongoDB, Express.js, React, Node.js).
+This is a full-featured e-commerce website built with the MERN Stack (MongoDB, Express.js, React, Node.js) and React-Redux for efficient state management.
 It offers a secure and user-friendly shopping experience, featuring:

 * Secure Authentication: Login and registration using JWTs, with Bcrypt.js encryption for password security.
+* State Management with React-Redux: Organized state handling for a seamless user experience.
 * Error Handling: Centralized middleware-based error handling for robust functionality.
 * Shopping Cart & Checkout: Users can add products to their cart, proceed to checkout, place orders, and complete payments.
 * Order Tracking: Users can monitor the status of their orders via their profile page.